mikeathan/nodeherder/README.md

 TODO:

+fix golang server routing on refresh !!!

+http polling sdevices support
-fix golang server routing on refresh add more ws operation responses - eg success or error test autiomation loading. configureAction for sanitizing numeric type data do we need to unsubsribe from removed/renamed topic ??
+add more ws operation responses - eg success or error test autiomation loading. configureAction for sanitizing numeric type data do we need to unsubsribe from removed/renamed topic ??